YESCO: Wynn Las Vegas

 The 135 ft tall marquee features a 100 ft high, 50 ft wide, concave, double-faced LED message center with a first-of-its-kind “moving eraser.”
-Conceived by Steve Wynn, the massive eraser glides silently and smoothly up and down over the LED message center, appearing to change the graphics as it goes.
+Conceived by Steve Wynn, the massive eraser glides up and down over the LED message center, appearing to change the graphics as it goes.
 The eraser weighs 62,000 pounds, and is counterbalanced by a 62,000-pound weight inside the sign.

 The sign uses 4,377,600 LEDs and the eraser is powered by a 300 hp motor at its base that runs a gear and cable system.
 The firm of FTSI engineered the 62,000-pound eraser's movement, which is capable of speeds up to 10 ft/s.